Caledon Bay crisis

-Series of events
+Sequence of events

 Killings

 There had previously been killings of Japanese fishermen in 1921 and 1926.
 On 17 September 1932, five Japanese trepangers were killed by Aboriginal men in the Caledon Bay area of northeast Arnhem Land.
-(Evidence was later given that the Japanese men had taken several Aboriginal women.)
+In 1962, Mau, one of the men involved in the killings, said that this had been in retaliation for the Japanese men ducking Wonggu's head (Mau's father) in offal; Wonggu had approached the Japanese men to talk about their staring at Yolngu women, a taboo.

-In separate incident, two white men, William Fagan and Frank Traynor, had been reported missing some months earlier after they had not returned from a fishing expedition.
+In a separate incident, two white drifters, William Fagan and Frank Traynor, were killed in 1933, most likely in March.
+In 1976, Djaparri, a Yolngu woman, said that the killings were in retaliation for the white men having taken and "fucked" her and at least four other Yolngu women.

 In June 1933 a police party arrived in the area from Darwin, to look for suspects.
 On 1 August 1933, a group of police, led by Mounted Constable Ted Morey and including Constable Albert McColl, were on Woodah Island trying to track down the people they believed were involved in the killings of the Japanese and possibly the missing men.
 They came across a group of Aboriginal women, and McColl and the women became separated from the others.
 The women included Djaparri, a wife of Dhakiyarr, a Yolngu elder.
 McColl had handcuffed the women, as part of a plan to trap Dhakiyarr.
 When Dhakiyarr attempted to contact his wife, McColl shot at him and misfired; Dhakiyarr threw a spear at McColl, killing him.

 Reaction

 After the news of McColl's death reached Darwin on 11 August 1933, many in the community became alarmed.
-A punitive expedition by police was proposed on 29 August by Administrator RH Weddell to "teach the blacks a lesson".
-There were protests against this idea, peaking in early September, and Interior Minister John Perkins quashed the idea.
-In 1928, during a previous punitive expedition in the Northern Territory, police had killed up to 110 Aboriginal men, women and children; an event known as the Coniston massacre, and many feared another such slaughter.
+A punitive expedition by police was proposed on 29 August by Administrator R. H. Weddell to "teach the blacks a lesson".
+There were protests against this idea, peaking in early September with a unanimous resolution by the Council of Churches, and Interior Minister John Perkins quashed the idea.
+In 1928, during a previous punitive expedition in the Northern Territory, police had killed up to 200 Aboriginal men, women and children; an event known as the Coniston massacre, and many feared another such slaughter.